Contents

 The inbox is the inbound mirror.
 Where the relay delivers committed money moves outward, drainInbox applies received events inward, submitting each stored Operation through the same economy a direct caller hits.

 A re-applied inbox row is deduped by the stored idempotencyKey (the provider event id), so a second apply resolves to a duplicate Outcome rather than a second posting.
-A rejected Outcome — a terminal business "no" like INSUFFICIENT_FUNDS — is dead-lettered, since retrying the same doomed apply every sweep would never succeed.
+A rejected Outcome (a terminal business “no” like INSUFFICIENT_FUNDS) is dead-lettered, since retrying the same doomed apply every sweep would never succeed.

 Driving the worker

-A host builds the worker with createWorker(store, ctx) and drives it with runOnce, which runs every sweep once over a shared input and returns the per-job batch plus the txn ids the run committed:
+A host builds the worker with createWorker(ports, economy) and drives it with sweep, which runs every sweep once over a shared request and returns the per-job batch plus the txn ids the run committed.
+Every field of the request is optional — now defaults to the clock, limit to the worker’s default:

-let { batch, postings } = await worker.runOnce(input);
+let { batch, postings } = await worker.sweep();

-Pass a Scheduler to createWorker and the worker also gets start(intervalMs, input), which runs the jobs on a timer and returns a stop function:
+start(everyMs, request) runs the jobs on a timer and returns a stop function:

 Treasury and checkpoints